 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-More examples of other similar PUAs are PC Power Speed, Max Utilities and Max Uninstaller.
-It is common that such PUAs are advertised as useful, legitimate programs that supposed to deliver some value (optimize systems, fix errors, remove malware, etc.).
-However, quite often they do not fix any actual issues and are designed only to deceive users into paying for their activation.
+More examples of other similar PUAs include PC Power Speed, Max Utilities and Max Uninstaller.
+They are often advertised as useful, legitimate programs that supposedly deliver certain features (optimize systems, fix errors, remove malware, etc.), however, they fix no issues and are designed only to deceive users into paying for activation.

 How did potentially unwanted applications install on my computer?

 PUAs are commonly distributed using a method called "bundling" - by including them into the download/installation set-ups of other programs.

 Generally, information about these additionally-included apps can be found in "Custom", "Advanced", and other settings.
 Many users inadvertently download and install PUAs through the set-ups of other software when they leave these settings unchecked and unchanged.

 Offers to download and install any additionally-included software should be declined.
 Unwanted downloads and installations are also caused by clicking deceptive ads that run certain scripts.

 How to avoid installation of potentially unwanted applications

 Software should not be downloaded or installed through dubious channels such as Peer-to-Peer networks (e.g., eMule, torrent clients), unofficial, dubious, websites, third party downloaders, installers, etc. These channels are used to distribute PUAs or even malicious programs.

 Therefore, files and programs should be downloaded from official websites and via direct links.
 Check all download and installation set-ups for settings such as "Advanced" and "Custom".
 Dismiss any offers to download or install unwanted apps before completing the process.